YaserAlOsh/LASER/README.md

 Segmentation needs an embedding model, called flag embedding.

 In our case, we are using an optimized, quantized version of this model to make it faster.
-We have uploaded the model to the link given in the submission.
 The folder name should be `bge_auto_opt_O4` and it should be directly under the backend folder

 Furthermore, you need the BiLSTM trained model.
 It is called `bilstm_bge_auto_opt_O4_5_best_model.pt` and should be put in the model directory inside the backend.